Experienced Legal Separation Attorney inLos Angeles, Orange County, San Diego, Riverside, Palm Springs, San Bernardino, & Silicon Valley

-Law Firm Specializing in Legal Separation Actions filed in the Inland Empire of Southern California
+Law Firm Specializing in Legal Separation Actions filed in California

-A Legal Separation is one of the options that are available for couples who are not ready to terminate their marriage but want to be considered separate for legal and tax liability purposes.
+Legal separation is one of the options that is available for couples who are not ready to terminate their marriage but want to be considered separated for legal and tax liability purposes.
 Simply put, a legal separation is a court order that mandates the rights and duties of a couple while they are still legally married, but living apart.

 Why Would You Get a Legal Separation Instead of a Divorce?

 Reasons a spouse may choose to file for a legal separation rather than a divorce include religious principles preventing a divorce or a spouse does not meet the residency requirements for filing for a divorce (the are no residency requirements for filing legal separation- see Family Code 2321).
 In both of these circumstances, a legal separation may provide a more suitable alternative to a divorce.
 A judgment for legal separation cannot be entered without the consent of both spouses unless the matter is proceeding by default (Family Code 2345).